segmentio/segment-docs/src/connections/warehouses/catalog/redshift/index.md

 If you're interested in importing data into a Redshift cluster, it's important that you follow these [guidelines](/docs/faqs/warehouses/custom-data/).

 Additionally, there a number of tools which provide syncing services between databases (mySQL, SQL Server, Oracle, PostgreSQL).
-Here is a list of some we’ve seen used by customers.
+Here is a list of some we've seen used by customers.

 - [SymmetricDS (Open Source)](http://www.symmetricds.org/?__hstc=222691652.f2c5ed50a3a9703ac3be5283918044ad.1436399176206.1437192161002.1437244552315.24&__hssc=222691652.12.1437244552315&__hsfp=2203243415)
 - [FlyData](https://www.flydata.com/products/?__hstc=222691652.f2c5ed50a3a9703ac3be5283918044ad.1436399176206.1437192161002.1437244552315.24&__hssc=222691652.12.1437244552315&__hsfp=2203243415)